 DIBt is committed to handling your data responsibly.
 We hope that the sections below will help you understand for which purposes DIBt collects data and what happens with it in the later process.
 You will also learn what happens technically on your computer during the data collection process (catchword: "cookies").
-We will also explaint to you how to make use of your right to object to your data being collected.

 If you have further questions, please do not hesitate to contact us: